It's a New Day in Public Health.

 - Radiation Training Courses

-An article, Medical Response to a Major Radiologic Emergency: A Primer for Medical and Public Health Practitioners from the March 2010 Radiology journal is available.
-It describes the medical responses needed following a radiologic/nuclear incident.
+An article, Medical Response to a Major Radiologic Emergency: A Primer for Medical and Public Health Practitioners from the Radiology journal describes the medical responses needed following a radiologic/nuclear incident.
 The Bureau wishes to thank the article's authors and the Radiology staff for giving permission to post the full article on our web site.
 Citation: Wolbarst A B, Wiley Jr. A L, Nemhauser J B, et al. Medical response to a major radiologic emergency: a primer for medical and public health practitioners.
 Radiology 2010;254:660-677.

 - Frequently Asked Questions (FAQs) Page